domRiddle/ASF/Docker.md

 ### `latest`

 This tag always points to the latest **[released](https://github.com/JustArchi/ArchiSteamFarm/releases)** ASF version, including pre-releases.
-It's the default and therefore recommended tag for grabbing latest ASF version for Docker container.
+It's the default and therefore recommended tag for grabbing latest ASF version for usage in Docker container.

 ### `A.B.C.D`